 Then how exactly optical transponder benefits your network system?
 Here we provide two possible configurations of network over WDM ring which deploys optical transponder.

 The line network consists basically of two point-to-point links between A-B and B-C, each requiring transponders at the endpoints.
 If node B fails, communication between A and C should still be possible, because B can be bypassed by the two adjacent optical transponders.
 For this the protection in/outputs of the transponders are connected by a bypass link.
 If node B fails, S1 in both transponders switch to the protection connection.

 As for a star network over a WDM ring, where the nodes A, C and D are connected to the star node B. Node B has a backup node B’ for redundancy.
 Here the protection in/outputs of the transponders are used to connect the nodes A, C and D to node B’ if node B failed.

-Optical transponder holds a critical position in WDM networking system and cannot simply be underestimate.
-We have illustrated the functionality and applications of optical transponder, as well as presenting possible configurations of network over WDM rings.
+Optical transponder holds a critical position in the WDM networking system and cannot simply be underestimated.
+We have illustrated the functionality and applications of optical transponder, as well as presenting possible configurations of the network over WDM rings.
 Hope that may help you to have a better understanding of the optical transponder.